 - 3. Turns Upon completion of each length, some part of the swimmer must touch the wall.
 After the swimmer's head has passed the backstroke flag, prior to the turn, the swimmer's upper shoulder may (but is not required to) rotate past vertical toward the breast before the touch is completed provided such rotation is accomplished by an initiation of the turning action or continuation into the wall.
 The initiation of the turning action shall be accomplished by a single-arm or simultaneous double-arm pull, or in the absence of such pulls, by a downward, underwater movement of the head.
-After the initiation of the turning actions are permitted.
+After the initiation of the turning action, no additional arm pulls may be started; however kicking and gliding actions are permitted.
 The swimmer must have returned to a position on the back upon leaving the wall. - 4.
 Finish Upon the finish of the race, the swimmer must touch the wall while on the back.